 This state-of-the-art simulation laboratory contains realistic adult, pediatric, infant and obstetrics high-fidelity manikins.
-Each manikin is computer controlled to present a wide array of physiological conditions to provide the student with as close to real life experiences.
-These scenarios will be recorded to allow faculty to debrief with the students, as well as to allow the students to self-analyze their performance.
+Each manikin is computer controlled to present a wide array of physiological conditions to provide the student with close to real life experiences.
 Each student is expected to participate and be engaged in all aspects of the laboratory experience.